 More importantly, what I can see reading the book all these years later is that it is really an allegory for recovery from alcohol addiction, namely an attempt on Stephen King's part to reckon with his alcohol recovery.

 The book follows these various characters who wind up in a small town called Desperation, Nevada.
-They all get pulled over for various trumped-up reasons by a state trooper and thrown into a jail cell.
-The state trooper reveals that he has a plan to toy with them all before disposing with them.
+They all get pulled over by a state trooper for various trumped-up reasons and thrown into a jail cell.
+The state trooper reveals that he plans to toy with them all before disposing of them.
 Also, it comes to be revealed that the state trooper is inhabited by an ancient malevolent spirit called Tak.
-Fortunately, for our ragtag crew, there is an 11-year-old boy among them named David, who is going to call upon God to help them.
+Fortunately, for our ragtag crew, there is an 11-year-old boy among them named David, who has the power to call upon God’s help.

-As an aside, imagine my surprise these 30 years later to read that the main character in the book is 11 years old, the same age I was when I first read the book.
+As an aside, imagine my surprise these 30 years later, realizing read that the main character in the book is 11 years old, the same age I was when I first read the book.
 I wonder if that registered with me at 11.
 Surely it did.

-I say that the book is an allegory for recovery for many reasons, but the main one is that the main character is a man who regards himself as a washed-up author who has trouble with alcohol and whose only possibility for redemption is to turn himself over to the will of God.
-The God in this book is vaguely Christian, but the talk around this God, about turning oneself over to a higher power et cetera, more closely follows the language of Alcoholics Anonymous, which King has said he has engaged with.
+I say that the book is an allegory for recovery.
+This is clear because the main character is a man who regards himself as a washed-up author who has trouble with alcohol and whose only possibility for redemption is to turn himself over to the will of God.
+The God in this book is vaguely Christian, but the talk around this God, about turning oneself over to a higher power, most closely follows the language of Alcoholics Anonymous, which King has said he has engaged with.

 No comments: